Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Use rose water toner or balancing mist to refine oil drift during the day.

-Pick moisturizer that glides across face without test dryness or oiliness.
+Pick a moisturizer that glides across the face without testing dryness or oiliness.

 Apply focused products on blemishes or dry flakiness as necessary.